LiveHelperChat/doc/docs/proactive.md

 3. "Do not store event if from last event has passed less than x seconds." - if from last logged event has not passed x seconds do not log it as new event.
 4. "Filter by value" - if checked.
 We will also check a value for unique event record.

-## Example what can be done with "Events" show invirtation if today's is user birthday
+## Example what can be done with "Events" show invitation if today's is user birthday

 1. First we have to define it in "Pro active chat variables"
     ![](https://livehelperchat.com/var/media/images/birthday.jpg)